 - Fatigue or decreased energy

-- Decreased muscle bulk and strength
+- Decreased muscle mass and strength

-- Weight gain and increased body fat
+- Weight gain and increased central body fat

 - Decreased athletic and physical ability